 Appealing against the findings of QAA audits or reviews

-We have an Appeals procedure for higher education providers wishing to appeal against the outcome of a review.
+Appeals procedure for higher education providers wishing to appeal against the outcome of a review.
 Please note that this is separate from both the Complaints procedure (complaints about QAA) and the Concerns procedure (complaints about providers).